grumpyjames/birding-almanac/features/a-200-bird-year/part-43-skye.md

-I'm not overly thrilled with this choice; bird wise, I'd rather be operating out of somewhere nearer Inverness; there's a wider range of well known good spots.
+I'm not overly thrilled with this choice; bird wise, I'd rather be operating out of somewhere nearer Inverness; there's a wider range of well-known good spots.
 Skye, I suspect, will be bleak, big, and mostly blank of birds.
-Still, there's a couple of decent walks, and it'll be by the sea.
+Still, there are a couple of decent walks, and it'll be by the sea.

 #### Getting there